 Contact us about fillers.

-Frequently asked questions about Fillers:
+FAQs about Fillers:

 Fillers are injections of gel (most commonly hyaluronic acid) in different parts of your face: cheeks, under your eyes, around your mouth and jawline, and in your lips.
 It can be used in an artistic way to approach signs of ageing 3-dimensionally, with the aim of achieving a softer, smoother face, without looking overdone.